-He was born in Carlisle to Val and Lloyd Watson, a journalist and editor for Reuters, and spent the early part of his life in the city, before moving south to follow his father's work to the suburbs on the outskirts of London.
+He was born in Carlisle, and spent the early part of his life in the city, before moving south to follow his father's work in TV to the outskirts of London.

 He studied English, Theatre and Law and worked abroad in Austria and Freeport, Bahamas.

-On his return he worked as a chef for many years, before embarking on a career in media and multimedia outlets.
+On his return, Mark worked as a chef for many years, before embarking on a career in various media and multimedia outlets.